rebelsky/csc282/_eboards/eboard09.md

 * Non-seniors:
     * We do have another special topics course in the spring.
     * If we hire a visitor, we'll have more offerings.
+* Reminder: There is a new variant of Omicron
 * For next week, skim the GNU C preprocessor manual.
 * Note: Until you write your own Makefiles (or whatever), you won't retain much of this info.
 But you'll know what's possible, which will help you look for things.
 * We miss all of you who are absent.
+* You may want to read <https://gankra.github.io/blah/c-isnt-a-language/>

 Where we were
 -------------